fapapa/bar-chart-js/README.md

 `options` is a javascript literal that can contain the following properties:

 * `title`: a string specifying the title to display for the chart
+* `titleSize`: a string specifying the CSS font-size to use for the suplied tile of the chart
 * `width`: (default `500px`) a string specifying the width of the chart.
 Must be a CSS unit (px, %, em, etc.).
 * `height`: (default `300px`) a string specifying the height of the chart.
 Must